pawurb/node-postgres-wiki/Transactions.md

-node-postgres does not have any special apis for dealing with transactions; just use sql.
+node-postgres does not have any special APIs for dealing with transactions; just use sql.

 Below are two examples of how to run transactions.
 Generally you'll probably use some kind of flow control library or abstract this behind a function or something.
 I use nothing but node & pg to keep the examples as clear as possible.